BlazingDB/Welcome_to_BlazingSQL_Notebooks/README.md

 |----------------|----------------|
 | [Welcome Notebook](welcome.ipynb) | An introduction to BlazingSQL Notebooks and the GPU Data Science Ecosystem.
 | [The DataFrame](intro_notebooks/bsql_cudf.ipynb) | Learn how to use BlazingSQL and cuDF to create GPU DataFrames with SQL and Pandas-like APIs.
-| [Data Visualization](intro_notebooks/bsql_cudf.ipynb) | Plug in your favorite Python visualization packages, or use GPU accelerated to render millions of rows in a flash.
+| [Data Visualization](intro_notebooks/bsql_cudf.ipynb) | Plug in your favorite Python visualization packages, or use GPU accelerated visualization tools to render millions of rows in a flash.
 | [Machine Learning](intro_notebooks/cuml.ipynb) | Learn about cuML, mirrored after the SK-Learn API, it offers GPU accelerated machine learning on GPU DataFrames.
-| [Graph Analytics](intro_notebooks/cugraph.ipynb) | Run graph analytics on GPU DataFrames with cuGraph. cuGraph aims to provide a NetworkX-like API.
+| [Graph Analytics](intro_notebooks/cugraph.ipynb) | Run graph analytics on GPU DataFrames with cuGraph, which aims to provide a NetworkX-like API on GPU DataFrames.
 | [Signal Analytics](intro_notebooks/cusignal.ipynb) | cuSignal is a direct port of     Scipy Signal built to leverage GPU compute resources through cuPy and Numba.
 | [Cyber Security](intro_notebooks/clx.ipynb) | CLX ("clicks") provides a collection of RAPIDS examples for security analysts to quickly apply GPU acceleration to real-world cybersecurity use cases.